milankinen/cuic/README.md

 annoying WebDriver version hassle. `cuic` is a response to fill that gap.

-The design of the current version of `cuic` is the result of countless (re)written tests, hours after hours of CI test runs and enless debugging sessions, driven by the following core principles:
+The design of the current version of `cuic` is the result of countless (re)written tests, hours after hours of CI test runs and endless debugging sessions, driven by the following core principles:

   * Prefer Clojure core data structures and language features